josephan/dotfiles/README.md

-Shout out to [Ben D'Angelo](https://github.com/bendangelo/) for sharing and teaching me his .vimrc and .gitconfig
+Thank you to [Ben D'Angelo](https://github.com/bendangelo/) for sharing his .vimrc and .gitconfig